Mary of Teck: Duchess of York

-Princess of Wales (1901–1910)
+Princess of Wales

-On 9 November 1901, nine days after arriving back in Britain and on the King's sixtieth birthday, George was created Prince of Wales.
+On 9 November 1901, nine days after arriving back in Britain and on the King's 60th birthday, George was created Prince of Wales.
 The family moved their London residence from St James's Palace to Marlborough House.
 As Princess of Wales, Mary accompanied her husband on trips to Austria-Hungary and Württemberg in 1904.
 The following year, she gave birth to her last child, John.
 It was a difficult labour, and although she recovered quickly, her newborn son developed respiratory problems.

 From October 1905 the Prince and Princess of Wales undertook another eight-month tour, this time of India, and the children were once again left in the care of their grandparents.
 They passed through Egypt both ways and on the way back stopped in Greece.
 The tour was almost immediately followed by a trip to Spain for the wedding of King Alfonso XIII to Victoria Eugenie of Battenberg, at which the bride and groom narrowly avoided assassination.
 Only a week after returning to Britain, Mary and George went to Norway for the coronation of George's brother-in-law and sister, King Haakon VII and Queen Maud.

-Queen and empress consort (1910–1936)
+Queen and empress consort

 On 6 May 1910, Edward VII died.
 Mary's husband ascended the throne and she became queen consort.
 When her husband asked her to drop one of her two official names, Victoria Mary, she chose to be called Mary, preferring not to be known by the same style as her husband's grandmother, Queen Victoria.
-She was the first British queen consort born in Britain since Catherine Parr.
+She was the first British queen consort born in Britain since Catherine Parr assumed the title in July 1543.
 Mary was crowned alongside her husband at a coronation on 22 June 1911 in Westminster Abbey.
-Later in the year, the new King and Queen travelled to India for the Delhi Durbar held on 12 December 1911, and toured the sub-continent as Emperor and Empress of India, returning to Britain in February.
+Later in the year, the King and Queen travelled to India for the Delhi Durbar held on 12 December 1911, and toured the sub-continent as Emperor and Empress of India, returning to Britain in February.

 The beginning of Mary's period as consort brought her into conflict with her mother-in-law, Queen Alexandra.
 Although the two were on friendly terms, Alexandra could be stubborn; she demanded precedence over Mary at the funeral of Edward VII, was slow in leaving Buckingham Palace, and kept some of the royal jewels that should have been passed to the new queen.

 During the First World War, Queen Mary instituted an austerity drive at the palace, where she rationed food, and visited wounded and dying servicemen in hospital, which caused her great emotional strain.
-After three years of war against Germany, and with anti-German feeling in Britain running high, the Russian Imperial Family, which had been deposed by a revolutionary government, was refused asylum.
-News of the tsar's abdication provided a boost to those in Britain who wished to replace their own monarchy with a republic.
-The war ended in 1918 with the defeat of Germany and the abdication and exile of the kaiser.
+After three years of war against Germany, and with anti-German feeling in Britain running high, the Russian imperial family, which had been deposed by a revolutionary government, was refused asylum.
+News of the Tsar's abdication provided a boost to those in Britain who wished to replace their own monarchy with a republic.
+The war ended in 1918 with the defeat of Germany and the abdication and exile of the Kaiser, her husband's cousin.